toddwords/twitterbots/README.md

 - Done!

 ### Going Further
 Tracery can be used in any javascript project, including with p5, to make generative websites and games.
+Visit the [github repo](https://github.com/galaxykate/tracery/tree/tracery2) for more on how to use it.
 Check out [Interruption Junction](http://squinky.me/interruption/) as something a little different using Tracery.

 You can make more advanced Twitter bots that do things like markov text generation, uploading images, replying, and showing p5/processing images by programming them yourself in Node or Python.
 Dan Shiffman's The Coding Train has a great set of videos on making a [Twitter bot in Node.js](https://www.youtube.com/watch?v=RF5_MPSNAtU)